Suspended Nigerian central bank governor denies firearm charges | Law-Order

 Suspended Nigerian central bank governor denies firearm charges

-Suspended Nigerian central bank governor Godwin Emefiele appeared in court on Tuesday to deny illegally possessing a firearm and ammunition, a TV station reported, the first time he has been seen in public in more than a month.
-Emefiele was detained by a state security agency on June 10, a day after new President Bola Tinubu suspended him.
+Suspended Nigerian central bank governor Godwin Emefiele appeared in court on Tuesday to deny illegally possessing a firearm and ammunition, the first time he has been seen in public in more than a month.
+Emefiele was detained by the Department State Services (DSS) on June 10, a day after new President Bola Tinubu suspended him.

-Suspended Nigerian central bank governor Godwin Emefiele appeared in court on Tuesday to deny illegally possessing a firearm and ammunition, a TV station reported, the first time he has been seen in public in more than a month.
+Suspended Nigerian central bank governor Godwin Emefiele appeared in court on Tuesday to deny illegally possessing a firearm and ammunition, the first time he has been seen in public in more than a month.

-Emefiele was detained by a state security agency on June 10, a day after new President Bola Tinubu suspended him.
+Emefiele was detained by the Department State Services (DSS) on June 10, a day after new President Bola Tinubu suspended him.
 A judge this month ordered the agency to file charges or release him.
-Emefiele pleaded not guilty to two counts of illegal possession of a firearm and ammunition, Channels TV reported.
+Emefiele, dressed in a white kaftan and looking frail, pleaded not guilty to two counts of illegal possession of a firearm and ammunition, a Reuters reporter said.

+The court granted Emefiele bail on condition of paying 20 million naira ($25,500) and said he should be remanded in custody in prison until the bail conditions are met or until Nov.
+14, when next his case next comes up for hearing.
+Emefiele was re-arrested by DSS officers after clashing with prison officials who attempted to take him into custody in line with the court's ruling.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)